JustWhit3/temp-cleaner/README.md

 sudo cmake --build build
 ```

-This will automatically compile unit tests and source code with debug tools.
+This will automatically compile the source code with debug tools.

 Prerequisites for debug mode: